 We sell our products and services primarily in the United States.
-Approximately 88% of our revenue was generated in this market for the year ended December 31, 2023.
-Our sales force is organized by geographic region in the United States and Canada, with account management executives dedicated to our customers in the top 300 U.S. health systems and health system executives focused on generating new business.
-Our sales in the United States and Canada are primarily made direct to end-user customers with the exception of some distribution of medication adherence consumables in parts of Canada.
-Outside of the United States and Canada, we have direct sales employees in the United Kingdom, France, Germany, the United Arab Emirates, Belgium, and Australia.
-For other geographies, we generally sell through distributors and resellers.
-Our foreign operations are discussed in Note 3, Revenues, and Note 7, Property and Equipment, of the Notes to Consolidated Financial Statements and Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations, of this Annual Report on Form 10-K. Our combined direct, corporate sales support, and international distribution sales teams consisted of approximately 450 staff members as of December 31, 2023.
+Approximately 91% of our revenue was generated in this market for the year ended December 31, 2024.
+Our sales force is organized by customer segment in the United States and Canada, with strategic and key account managers assigned to our top health systems; account executives, assigned to smaller health systems and healthcare facilities; and health system executives and solution experts focused on generating new business.
+Our sales in the United States and Canada are primarily made direct to end-user customers with the exception of some distribution of medication adherence consumables and automation in parts of Canada.

+Outside of the United States and Canada, we have direct sales employees in the United Kingdom, France, Germany, and Australia.
+For other geographies such as the Middle East, Asia, and Latin America, we sell through distributors.
+In addition, our international team handles direct sales, installation, and service for hospital healthcare facilities in the United Kingdom, Germany, and France, and for community pharmacies in the United Kingdom, Germany, and Australia.
+Sales, installation, and service to healthcare facilities are handled through distribution partners in other parts of Europe, Asia, Australia, the Middle East, and Latin America.
+Our products are available in a variety of languages including Traditional Chinese, Simplified Chinese, Croatian, Dutch, French, German, Japanese, Korean, Swedish, and Spanish.
+Our foreign operations are discussed in Note 3, Revenues, and Note 7, Property and Equipment, of the Notes to Consolidated Financial Statements and Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations, of this Annual Report on Form 10-K. Our combined direct, corporate sales support, and international distribution sales teams consisted of approximately 460 staff members as of December 31, 2024.
 Nearly all of our direct sales team members have hospital capital equipment, services, or clinical systems experience.